Nduma Defense of Congo-Renovated: Creation and split from the NDC

 In September 2014, Guidon split from Nduma Defense of Congo (NDC) and created a rival faction called the NDC–Rénové along with other NDC commanders, in particular the movement’s head of intelligence, Gilbert Bwira Chuo, who became his deputy.
 Its creation was due to internal disagreements over the sharing of revenues and leadership in the original group of the NDC.
-Sheka who was the leader at the time of the NDC kept annoying his associates over his alleged tendency to take sole credit for their exploits and over the uneven sharing of funds.
-This along with his tendency to not pay his soldiers led a lot of his forces to leave him to join Guidon and all of his other co-conspirators into the new group.
+Sheka, who was then the leader of the NDC, kept annoying his associates over his alleged tendency to take sole credit for their exploits and over the uneven sharing of funds.
+This, along with his tendency to not pay his soldiers, led many of his forces to leave him to join Guidon and all of his other co-conspirators in forming the new group.
 It did not help that Sheka, who had failed in his candidacy for a seat in parliament in 2011, had been indicted by a Congolese military tribunal and sanctioned by the UN Security Council for his role in the 2010 Luvungi rapes.

 Just as FARDC officers played a critical role in the NDC’s creation, they also helped bring about its split.
 Disappointed with Sheka, Guidon sought out advice from local FARDC commanders, including Nyanga, Tembo, and Hunde colonels César Nkoyo, Dodet Kamanda, Damiano Mbaenda, and Akilimali Shemondo.
 While relationships between Guidon and the FARDC were distinct at the time, one NDC–R leader says they have “become more concrete” since then.

 Gaining strength

 After its split from the NDC, the NDC-R started gaining support from both mining entrepreneurs in the CEMIKA cooperative and local civilians who were becoming increasingly worried that Sheka's bad reputation would become a problem in defending the interest of the Walikale Territory.

 NDC-R first operations were attacking NDC positions in and around the town of Misau.
-Receiving backing from the FARDC specifically officers in the 802th and 804th regiments located in the town of Pinga and Walikale, respectively.
+This operation reveived support from elements of the FARDC, specifically officers in the 802th and 804th regiments located in the town of Pinga and Walikale, respectively.
 These officers wanted to support the NDC-R due to its anti-NDC stance.
 They didn't like the fact that the NDC had been skirmishing with FARDC forces in the area.
 These officers were also alleged to have been Guidon’s partners in the gold trade.
 And finally, according to sources within the NDC-R itself, the governor at the time encouraged the FARDC’s backing of Guidon.

 What followed was a string of internecine battles that further strengthened NDC-R's position over the NDC.
 By late 2014, the NDC–R had already established control over the Ihana groupement, Sheka’s historical stronghold, and the Kisimba II groupement in northeast Walikale territory.
 The FARDC would also later start a significant crackdown on the NDC.
 Eventually triggering Sheka led NDC to surrender to MONUSCO in July 2017.
 Even after being facing military pressure by the NDC-R, FARDC, and MONUSCO, the NDC would keep on living just under a new leader by the name of Mandaima.